Yatenavis

-Yatenavis (meaning "stone bird") is an extinct genus of enantiornithine bird from the Late Cretaceous Chorrillo Formation of Santa Cruz Province, Argentina.
-The genus contains a single species, Y. ieujensis, known from a partial humerus.
+Yatenavis (lit. 'stone bird') is an extinct genus of enantiornithean bird from the Late Cretaceous (Maastrichtian age) Chorrillo Formation of Santa Cruz Province, Argentina.
+The genus contains a single species, Yatenavis ieujensis, known from a partial humerus.

 Discovery and naming

-The Yatenavis holotype specimen, MPM-PV-23086, was discovered in sediments of the Chorrillo Formation near Estancia La Anita, Calafate, Santa Cruz Province, Argentina.
-This specimen consists of the distal right humerus.
+The Yatenavis ieujensis holotype specimen, MPM-PV-23086, was discovered in sediments of the Chorrillo Formation at La Anita Farm near El Calafate in Santa Cruz Province, Argentina.
+This specimen consists of the distal (lower) portion of the right humerus.

-In 2022, Herrera et al. described Yatenavis ieujensis, a new genus and species of enantiornithine, based on these fossil remains.
-The generic name, "Yatenavis", combines the Aonikenk word for "stone" with the Latin word "avis", meaning "bird".
-The specific name, "ieujensis", is derived from "ieuj", the Aonikenk word for "snow".
-Yatenavis represents the eighth enantiornithine named from South America.
+In 2022, Herrera et al. described Yatenavis ieujensis, a new genus and species of enantiornithean, based on these fossil remains.
+The generic name, Yatenavis, combines the Aonikenk word for "stone" with the Latin word "avis", meaning "bird".
+The specific name, ieujensis, is derived from "ieuj", the Aonikenk word for "snow".
+Yatenavis represents the eighth enantiornithean named from South America.

 Description

 Herrera et al. (2022) concluded that Yatenavis would have had a body size comparable to extant sparrows.
 The fossil material bears similar features to Late Cretaceous enantiornithines from various locations across the world, including Madagascar, North America, Patagonia, and Central Asia.